 Research is often conducted to answer a question.
 The research question must be well formulated to provide focus on a topic that is being investigated effectively.
+Developing a strong research question is a critical step in academic research.
 Any search in a database requires analysis of the research question.
+For public health research, developing a strong research question requires considering real-world health challenges, policy implications, and evidence-based interventions.

 Typing the entire research question into a database search bar is not the way databases are designed to be searched.
 This is because the database utilizes fields and their data values for searching.
 For each concept, the user must find subject headings and generate keywords that are representative of the concepts.